 Some 51% of people with pensions and/or investments are worried about how their savings are performing, according to a recent Which? survey.
-With the Brexit transition deadline looming, will the outcome of negotiations be an additional cause for concern?
+So should the new trade deal between the EU and UK be a cause for concern?

-Which? surveyed 2,112 UK adults in September and found that of the 1,645 people with pensions and/or investments, 19% were ‘very worried’ and 32% were ‘fairy worried’ about their performance.
+Which? surveyed 2,112 UK adults in September and found that of the 1,645 people with pensions and/or investments, 19% were ‘very worried’ and 32% were ‘fairly worried’ about their performance.

 Here, Which? explains how Brexit could affect your pensions and investments, how firms are working to mitigate risks to your pot and what actions you can take to protect your savings.